Include a Personal Summary

 University of Exeter (Ranked in the Top 10 of UK universities)

-Give details of your TEFL qualification including specialist modules such as teaching young learners or business English.
-If you have yet to complete a TEFL qualification, state the course (that you plan to study) and note that this qualification is pending.
+Give details of your TEFL/ TESOL qualification (if completed) including specialist modules such as teaching young learners or business English.
+If you have yet to complete a TEFL qualification, note that this qualification is pending.

 Outline any teaching experience, and teaching relevant skills